 - Adjust your budget to pay more than the minimum payments

 - Research interest rates to make sure you have the lowest rate

 - Consider consolidating credit card debt into a personal loan or home equity loan with a lower rate and a set monthly payment

 Have questions or looking for a little help with your debt management plan?
-Lesley Warn, Financial Wellness Coach is available to chat about all things money management.
-Get in touch with Lesley.
+Our Financial Wellness Coaches, Erika Taylor and Lesley Warn, are available to chat about all things money management.
+Get in touch with them.